Cold Medicine For High Blood Pressure

 to flush your sinuses and moisten nasal passages.
 Both of these products should be safe for people with high blood pressure.

 If you're dealing with a sore throat, gargle a mixture of salt and warm water, or you can drink a bit of warm water mixed with honey and lemon juice.
 Stay hydrated if you have a cold, and drink plenty of fluids throughout the day.
-Tea
+Tea and soup

 can help to clear your lungs and reduce mucus.
 A personal humidifier